Mohamed Aïchaoui

-Mohamed Aïchaoui (29 January 1921 – 1959) was an Algerian journalist and militant in the nationalist movement against French Algeria.
+Mohamed Aïchaoui (Muḥend Aɛicawi; 29 January 1921 – 1959) was an Algerian journalist and militant in the nationalist movement against French Algeria.
 Aïchaoui wrote the Declaration of 1 November 1954, the National Liberation Front's first appeal to the Algerian people at the start of the Algerian War.
 After earlier imprisonment and torture, he died in a 1959 clash with the French army.

 Early life

 Aïchaoui was born on 29 January 1921, in the town of Si Mustapha, in lower Kabylia, near the Isser River.
 He grew up in woody Thénia, part of the Khachna mountain range.
 Aïchaoui's father worked for a French settler and, after his death, his wife moved to Algiers with her children.
 They settled in El Annasser, renting a house on the former Rue Ampère.
 His family's poverty forced Aïchaoui to leave school and work with his older brother, Saïd, as a carpenter.
 He later worked for a French lawyer, where he learned administration and fingerprinting.